Edit Glow in Photoshop CS6

+We can change the same options.
 We can find "Multiply" or "Hard Light" in "Blend Mode".
 Selecting one will make a difference depending on what our image looks like.

+We can go through and change "Opacity" and colors.
 The outer glow is the opposite of inner glow.
 Maybe the effect will not make much difference with the previous one on top.
 We can see that the effect can be quite interesting.
 We can see that blending modes make a difference as well.
 There is the same information that we can edit.
 It is just "Outer Glow" not "Inner Glow".
 If we are trying to get something more realistic, then the effects are definitely something to play around with if we want something to look like an actual photograph.